flochner/unh698project/DOCUMENTATION.md

  - Prometheus

 ## Tasks
+ - [ ] Familiarize yourself with the Services and Software.
  - [ ] Setup Docker Cloud to monitor a GitHub repository
  - [ ] Configure Dockerfile
  - [ ]